 How do I know if it's too soon after my child's death to attend?

 No one can say with certainty when is the right time to come to a meeting.
 Sometimes family members come shortly after the child has died while other times they wait longer.
 Some people who attend shortly after the child's death may decide not to come back until they're more ready.
 This is a personal decision.

 Do I need a reservation before I come to a meeting?
-If I go to a meeting, will I have to talk?

 No reservations are needed.
 Just come whenever you feel up to it.